Use AWS PrivateLink with Confluent Cloud¶

 - Confluent CLI requires internet access to authenticate with the Confluent Cloud control plane.

-- Confluent Cloud Console components, like topic management, require additional configuration to function as they use cluster endpoints.
-To use all features of the Confluent Cloud Console with AWS PrivateLink, see Access Confluent Cloud Console with Private Networking.
+Confluent Cloud Console components, such as topic management, require additional configuration to function as they use cluster endpoints.
+To use all features of the Confluent Cloud Console with AWS PrivateLink, see Use Confluent Cloud with Private Networking.

-To make an AWS PrivateLink connection to a cluster in Confluent Cloud you must register the AWS Account ID you wish to use.
+To make an AWS PrivateLink connection to a cluster in Confluent Cloud, you must register the AWS Account ID you wish to use by creating a PrivateLink access service.
 This is a security measure so Confluent can ensure only your organization can initiate AWS PrivateLink connections to the cluster.
 AWS PrivateLink connections from a VPC not contained in a registered AWS account will not be accepted by Confluent Cloud.

 You can register multiple AWS accounts to the same Confluent Cloud cluster, and AWS PrivateLink connections can be made from multiple VPCs in each registered AWS account.

-- Enter the 12-digit AWS Account Number for the account containing the VPCs you want to make the AWS PrivateLink connection from.
+- AWS Account Number: Enter the 12-digit AWS Account Number for the account containing the VPCs you want to make the AWS PrivateLink connection from.

 HTTP POST request